AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 From this point onwards, if you enter a valid email address, you will receive email notifications about **ThreatIQ** alerts.

-Before enabling the blocking, on the right-hand side, ensure that the **ThreatGuard firewall rules order** is set to `Prepend`.
+Before enabling the blocking,  ensure that the **ThreatGuard firewall rules order** is set to `Prepend` on the right-hand side.

 ```{figure} images/lab9-advanced.png
 ---